cosmos/cosmos-sdk/docs/architecture/adr-065-store-v2.md

 IAVL-backed module `KVStore`s will act as the SC layer.

-However, in order for the SC layer to remain lightweight and not duplicate a majority of the data held in the SS layer, we need to have an aggressive pruning strategy.
-A pruning strategy could be enforced programmatically or through default values.
-Given that different networks have different unbonding periods and different average block times, default values might be difficult.
-However, forcing a pruning strategy might be too limiting.
-So we propose to have a configurable pruning strategy, height retention and interval, with a default height retention of 2,592,000 (1s block time over a month).
+However, in order for the SC layer to remain lightweight and not duplicate a majority of the data held in the SS layer, we encourage node operators to keep tight pruning strategies.

 #### State Storage (SS)